-“Whether you believe it or not, here is the reality: beyond us is a world we cannot see with our eyes.
-It impacts us on a daily basis.
-It is a world of very real angels and very real demons.
-It is a world of a very real God and a very real Satan, a very real Heaven and a very real Hell.
+“Whether you believe it or not, here is the reality: beyond us is a world we cannot see with our eyes — a world of very real angels and very real demons, of a very real God and a very real devil. ”